 If you receive the output

-ping: sendmsg: Network is unreachable, make sure that you used
+ping: sendmsg: Network is unreachable, verify that you used

 ping6 and not